epopeia/epopeia-authorization/README.md

 # epopeia-authorization
-A payments authorization system for financial institutions
+A payments authorization module for financial institutions